GabrielBrotas/Learning-Journey/docs/Kafka/kafka-connect.md

 ### DLQ - Dead Letter Queue

-When there is a invalid registry, for any reason, this error can be handled on the connector config through the property “errors.tolerance”.
-This type of config just can be used by “Sink” connectors;
+When there is an invalid record, for any reason, this error can be handled in the connector configuration through the “errors.tolerance” property.
+This type of configuration can only be used for “Sink” connectors;

 - none: the task stops immediately
 - all: errors are ignored and the process continue normally